RuslanPr0g/Hiscaries-Library-of-Stories/README.md

 25. **JWT Service**
     - Extract JWT token generation into a separate service or utilize an identity provider.

+26. **Other microservices**
+    - Think about what other microservice to add that would leverage event sourcing.
+But it should be reasonable in terms of my app.

 ## 🌟 Future Improvements & Features
 1. **AI/ML Integration**
     - Create a separate microservice that uses AI/ML to generate stories.
     - Simulate user activity with AI to enhance logging, metrics, and system performance insights.

 2. **User-Uploaded PDFs**
     - Allow users to upload their own PDF files (pending admin approval due to copyright).

 3. **Private Stories**
     - Add an option for private stories that can only be shared via one-time links or similar mechanisms.

 ---

 ## 🎨 Refactoring Plan for the Client
 1. **Component Separation**
     - Split the frontend into reusable components.

 2. **State Management**
     - Integrate NgRx for state management.
 Learn more [here](https://ngrx.io/guide/store).

 3. **Mobile Support**
     - Ensure the app is mobile-responsive.

 ---